Chapter 10: Adrenoceptor Blockers

 Clinical studies have shown that adrenoceptor blockers have many useful effects in patients.
 However, a number of drug toxicities have been documented.
 Adverse effects that limit the use of adrenoceptor blockers include which one of the following?

 (B) Acute heart failure exacerbation (from β blockers)

 (C) Impaired blood sugar response (with α blockers)

 (E) Sleep disturbances (from α-blocking drugs)

-Although chronic heart failure is often treated with certain β blockers, acute heart failure can be precipitated by any β blocker.
+Although chronic heart failure is often treated with certain β blockers, acute heart failure can be precipitated or made worse by any β blocker.
 Choices A, C, and E reverse the correct pairing of receptor subtype (α versus β) with effect.
 Choice D reverses the direction of change of intraocular pressure.
 The answer is B.

 Drug W increased heart rate in the control animal, the atropine-pretreated animal, and the phenoxybenzamine-pretreated animal.
 However, drug W had no effect on heart rate in the hexamethonium-pretreated animal.
 Drug W is probably a drug similar to